 - a.
 Coach Class Air Travel.
 Reimbursement shall be made for coach air travel if the cost of such air travel is competitive with other passenger airlines' coach airfares. - b.
 Rail Travel.
 Reimbursement shall be made for coach rail travel if the cost of such rail travel is competitive with other coach rail travel fares. - c.
 Taxi/Ride-hailing Service.
 Charges for taxi/Uber/Lyft service are reimbursable if such transportation is the most economical, practicable and efficient mode of transportation available under the circumstances.
-Portions of taxi charges that are related to excessive tips (i.e., in excess of 15%) will not be reimbursed. - shuttle d.
+Portions of taxi charges that are related to excessive tips (i.e., in excess of 15%) will not be reimbursed. - d.
 Shuttle Service.
-Charges for service are reimbursable if such transportation most is the economical, practicable and efficient mode of transportation available under the circumstances. - e.
+Charges for shuttle service are reimbursable if such transportation is the most economical, practicable and efficient mode of transportation available under the circumstances. - e.
 Bus Fare.
 Charges for bus service are reimbursable if such transportation is the most economical, practicable and efficient mode of transportation available under the circumstances. - f.
 Vehicle Rental.
 Charges for vehicle rental are reimbursable if such transportation is the most economical, practicable and efficient mode of transportation available under the circumstances.
 When determining the type of rental car to be used, consideration should be given to the economic standards set forth in this policy and the appropriate use and stewardship of City funds. - g.
 Chartered Travel.
 Use of chartered travel shall be reimbursable if such transportation is the most economical, practicable and efficient mode of transportation available under the circumstances. - h.
 Airport parking may be used during travel on official City Business and is reimbursable with receipts.

-8.0.5 Lodging.
-Elected official lodging expenses will be reimbursed or paid when travel associated with training or related activities reasonably requires an overnight stay.
+5.0.5.
+Lodging.
+Appointed Official lodging expenses will be reimbursed or paid when travel associated with training or related activities reasonably requires an overnight stay.
 Lodging shall be obtained at the most economical rate available for safe, clean, convenient, and quality accommodations.
 If such lodging is in connection with a conference, lodging expenses must not exceed the group rate published by the conference sponsor for the meeting in question if such rates are available at the time of booking.
 Travelers must request government rates, when available.

-8.0.6 Meals.
-Meals are allowable at actual costs, including reasonable tips and room service charges not to exceed \$75 per day.

-8.0.6.1 Expense claims for meals shall include the following information:
+- 5.0.6 Meals.
+Meals are allowable at actual costs, including reasonable tips and room service charges not to exceed \$75 per day. - 5.0.6.1 Expense claims for meals shall include the following information: - a.

-- a.
 Date expense incurred; - b.
-Name of the elected official; and - c.
-Purpose of the meeting. - 8.0.6.2 Itemized meal receipts are required. - 8.0.7 Other Allowable Expenses.
+Name of the Appointed Official; and - c.
+Purpose of the meeting. - 5.0.6.2 Itemized meal receipts are required. - 5.0.7 Other Allowable Expenses.
 The following expenses shall be permissible, subject to other provisions of this policy to the extent that they are actual and necessary: - a.
 Incidental transportation expenses, such as ferry fares; bridge, toll road and vehicle parking fees; - b.
-Telephone, facsimile charges, and business center use, for official City Business; and - c.
-Reasonable fees and tips paid to waiters, porters, baggage handlers, bellhops, hotel maids, and other service personnel. - 8.0.8 Non-Allowable Expenses.
+Telephone, facsimile charges, and business center use for official City Business; and - c.
+Reasonable fees and tips paid to waiters, porters, baggage handlers, bellhops, hotel maids, and other service personnel. - 5.0.8 Non-Allowable Expenses.
 Personal expenses are not allowable, and will not be reimbursed.
 These may include, but are not limited to: - a.
 Fines for traffic violations; - b.
 Private automobile repairs; - c.
 Expenses of any persons accompanying the person subject to this Policy on the trip; - d.
 Purchase of personal items; - e.
 Fitness/Health Facilities; and - f.
-Alcohol. - 8.0.9 Settlement of Expenses.
-Elected officials are responsible for the accurate preparation of their claims, and the responsibility of omission or commission cannot be shifted to another individual.
-A "Travel Expense Report" (obtainable in the Finance Department) substantiated by receipts which verify the claimed expenditures as being an actual expense, must be submitted to the City Manager within ten (10) days of the expense being incurred, or the end of the trip, whichever is later.
-Inability to provide such documentation in a timely fashion may result in the expense being borne by the elected official.
-All expenses are subject to verification that they comply with this Policy.
+Alcohol. - 5.0.9 Settlement of Expenses.
+Appointed Officials are responsible for the accurate preparation of their claims, and the responsibility of omission or commission cannot be shifted to another individual.
+A "Travel Expense Report" (obtainable in the Finance Department) substantiated by receipts which verify the claimed expenditures as being an actual expense, must be submitted to